Paul Westerberg: Solo work

 Westerberg's first solo releases were two songs, "Waiting for Somebody" and "Dyslexic Heart", for the soundtrack to the 1992 Cameron Crowe film Singles, for which he is also credited with composing and performing the score.
 The following year, Reprise Records released his first solo album, 14 Songs.
+Even though the Replacements had been banned for life from Saturday Night Live after a notoriously chaotic 1986 performance, Westerberg was invited back in 1993 as a solo artist while touring in support of the album.
+Ironically, one of his two featured songs on SNL was the Replacements tune "Can't Hardly Wait."

 During the interim between solo albums, Westerberg's songs appeared on Melrose Place ("A Star Is Bored") and Friends (his cover of Jonathan Edwards' "Sunshine" and "Stain Yer Blood") television soundtracks, in 1994 and 1995 respectively.

 Westerberg co-wrote the song "Backlash" with Joan Jett for her 1991 album Notorious and played guitar with her on the song's video.
 He also recorded a duet with Jett ("Let's Do It") for the Tank Girl soundtrack (1994).

 In 1996, he released his second solo album, titled Eventually, which was tepidly received by critics and had modest sales.
-It did yield the alternative radio hit "Love Untold".
+It yielded the alternative radio hit "Love Untold."
 Westerberg parted ways with Reprise Records, and the following year chose to release songs that were more blues-influenced and less slickly produced under the name Grandpaboy.
 An EP and single were released by indie label Soundproof/Monolyth Records.
 His third album, Suicaine Gratifaction, is a piano-driven, melancholy, and highly personal work that was released on Capitol Records in 1999.
 The label was undergoing reorganization and the album was given minimal promotion.
 Westerberg appeared on a fifth-season episode of The Larry Sanders Show (entitled "Larry's New Love") performing "Ain't Got Me" from Eventually.
 The episode first aired on February 26, 1997.
 Westerberg also performed the song that same year on The Tonight Show hosted by Jay Leno.